 Often known as permutation and shuffling, this technique rearranges dataset attribute values so that they remain present but do not correspond with their original records.
-Switching attributes (columns) that include recognizable values, such as a date of birth, can make a huge impact on anonymization while respecting original information.
+Switching attributes (columns) that include recognizable values, such as date of birth, can make a huge impact on anonymization while respecting original information.

 This method is easily reversible and only effective if there is no need to evaluate data based on relationships between the information contained within each record.